git-archiver/mcs-supported-platforms/content/en/LinkIt ONE/LinkIt_One_Getting_Started_Contents.md

 # LinkIt One Tutorial

-# 1. Computer and Board Setup
+# Step 1.
+Computer and Board Setup

 Before you dump some code onto your board and link it up to the cloud, you're going to want to make sure your computer and board are set up the right way.
 This can be done in three steps: